-- planned programmes and activities for which the TEO is seeking funding, including planned learner numbers by New Zealand Qualification Framework Level and the amount of funding sought in relation to those programmes and activities (this information must be provided via the Mix of Provision (MoP) templates which the TEC will provide to TEOs by 1 June 2022); - a brief description of other programmes and activities not funded by the TEC (this information must be provided either via the MoP templates or as part of a description of the Strategic Intent section of the TEO's Plan); - details of any programme(s) that a TEO proposes to deliver for people in Corrections' Care including proposed delivery site(s) and method of delivery (this information must be included via the MoP template); - a brief description of significant programmes and activities undertaken through subsidiary bodies including: - $\circ\,\,$ a description of the main activities undertaken by each subsidiary body; - the dollar value of the TEO's investment in each subsidiary body; - a brief description of the governance and accountability arrangements in place; and - o any key new activities the TEO is contemplating undertaking over the Plan period; - any subcontracting arrangements the TEO has, which must be specified in a Subcontracting Register provided by the TEC.
+- planned programmes and activities for which the TEO is seeking funding, including planned learner numbers by New Zealand Qualifications and Credentials Framework Level and the amount of funding sought in relation to those programmes and activities (this information must be provided via the Mix of Provision (MoP) templates which the TEC will provide to TEOs by 8 June 2023); - where there are significant changes to the mix of programmes and activities being proposed we expect an explanatory narrative to be included.
+This must include explanations where provision moves away from higher priority provision; - a brief description of other programmes and activities not funded by the TEC (this information must be provided either via the MoP templates or as part of a description of the Strategic Intent section of the TEO's Plan); - details of any programme(s) that a TEO proposes to deliver for people in Corrections' Care including proposed delivery site(s) and method of delivery (this information must be included via the MoP template); - a brief description of significant programmes and activities undertaken through subsidiary bodies including: - a description of the main activities undertaken by each subsidiary body; - the dollar value of the TEO's investment in each subsidiary body; - · a brief description of the governance and accountability arrangements in place; and - $\circ~$ any key new activities the TEO is contemplating undertaking over the Plan period; - any subcontracting arrangements the TEO has, which must be specified in a Subcontracting Register provided by the TEC.